filipre/formal-verification-rl/literature-rene.md

 - which direction do we want to go?
     - focus on DNN
     - focus on MDP
 - Formal vs. Probabilistic Verification?
 - Which RL Algorithm should we focus on?
 Tabular-Learning (easy?), DQN (very hard)
 - Should we link it with Autonoumous driving (only very lightly)
 - can we make similar statemens like in DNN: "When being in this neighborhood, we don't have ..."
-    - Include Software?
 - Decidable vs. Undecidable.
 - Survey or Research?
-    - Overcome NP Complete Verification Problem
+- Formal Verification of an already trained model?
+- Or formal verificatiaon that a model can learn actually learn?
+Convergence Rate?
+- Formal Verification of Algorithms or Implementations?
+(Algorithms, right?)